-A proper routine of exercise for a pregnant lady can be very helpful in making normal delivery more likely, additionally reducing labour time and its pain.
-To ensure safe practices one should ask the doctor about exercising in detail and perform them under supervision.
+A proper exercise routine for pregnant women can be very helpful in making normal delivery more likely, additionally reducing labour time and its pain.
+To ensure safe practices, one should ask the doctor about exercising in detail and perform them under supervision.

 Also Read: Exercises You Should Avoid When Pregnant